edge-cloud/www.edge-cloud.net/_posts/2015-05-26-vmware-vrealize-automation-workloads-with-ipv6.md

   - NSX
   - VMware
 ---
-Unfortunately VMware&#8217;s primary Cloud Management Platform (CMP) for the Enterprise, VMware vRealize Automation (vRA) does not support IPv6-enabled workloads out of the box.
+Unfortunately VMware's primary Cloud Management Platform (CMP) for the Enterprise, VMware vRealize Automation (vRA) does not support IPv6-enabled workloads out of the box.
 This applies to IPv6-only workloads as well as IPv4/IPv6 Dualstack workloads.

 The reason for this shortcoming can partially be found within vRA, which lacks the ability to manage the lifecycle of an IPv6 enabled VM as well as associated networks.
 But it is also due to the lacking support of automatic IPv6 address assignment towards VMs in VMware NSX, which provides advanced network capabilities in vRA.